SoCoDeN/Gender-Dissonance/README.md

 **Running the code**

+Once all downloads have been completed, please upload each of these files to R studio, making sure to not change the names of the files.
-Once all downloads have been completed, please navigate the code using the following file:
+After all the files have been uploaded to the R studio enviroment, please navigate the code using the following file:

-      Cleaned Up Gender Dissonance Project Main.R
+      Gender Dissonance Main.R

 This file will describe what files can be run from within the main file, and which files should be opened in order to access figures.